MicrosoftDocs/visualstudio-docs/docs/rtvs/data-science-workload.md

 SQL Server supports using both R and Python to do advanced analytics directly inside SQL Server.
 R support is included with SQL Server 2016 and later; Python support is available in SQL Server 2017 CTP 2.0 and later.

-By running your code to where your data already lives, you enjoy a number of advantages:
+By running your code where your data already lives, you enjoy a number of advantages:

 - **Elimination of data movement**: Instead of moving data from the database to your application or model, you can build R and Python applications in the database.
 This capability eliminates barriers of security, compliance, governance, integrity, and a host of similar issues related to moving vast amounts of data around.
 It also enables you to consume datasets that couldn't fit into the memory of a client machine.